Advanced Placement Policy

 Applicants are responsible for ensuring all required materials and documents have been submitted to the Office of Enrollment and Student Success by the deadline date.
 If the deadline date falls on a weekend, all materials and documents are due the Friday before the deadline.
 Incomplete packets cannot be processed.

-- Submit the Nursing Intent to Apply form (can only be received by attending the Information Session in Phase I).
+Submit the Nursing Intent to Apply form (can only be received by attending the Information Session in Phase I).
 All requirements in Phase I must be met to submit the program specific application- Nursing Intent to Apply form.